Gene Hackman is an acting legend—but his time in Hollywood was full of scandal, feuds, and bitter drama, right up until his tragic end.

 So far, that mostly included his private life, which he kept locked tight.
 But people were about to find out a scandalous detail.

 In 1991, a rare leak came out about Gene Hackman: He was in love again, and getting married.
-Saucily enough, his new bride was Betsy Arakawa, a concert pianist who was more than 30 years his junior.
-Still, it worked out well enough: Hackman and Arakawa are still together, and live in Santa Fe.
+His new bride was Betsy Arakawa, a concert pianist who was more than 30 years his junior.
+They would be together for decades, until their recent tragic deaths we will delve into.

 Hackman’s love life might have finally settled down, but he still had a lot of growing up to do.

 Alan Parker, who directed Hackman in Mississippi Burning, once said that “Every director has a short list of actors he’d die to work with, and I’ll bet Gene’s on every one”.
-True or not, this was certainly the case when Wes Anderson began to write 2001’s The Royal Tenenbaums.
+This was certainly the case when Wes Anderson began to write 2001’s The Royal Tenenbaums.

 When coming up with the dysfunctional family’s patriarch, Anderson wrote the part specifically with Hackman in mind.
 But when he reached out to Hackman to do the film, Anderson got the shock of his life.

 Anderson was a buzzy director at the time, and other big names like Anjelica Huston had already signed on for the film.
-But Hackman’s response was curt and nasty.
+But Hackman’s response was angry.
 He not only said “Absolutely not,” he got offended at the very idea that Anderson would custom-write a part for him, since that meant Anderson thought he knew Hackman.

 Yet there might have been a more heartbreaking reason for his rejection.